Routing audio from applications around your PC

 This is Jim from slick audio again.
 It is July 3rd tomorrow being a holiday we are closed the fourth and the fifth and of course the weekend right after that.
 So, it’s a long weekend for Slick Audio guys.
 Routing audio, routing very general overview I mean very this is the thousand-foot overview folks.
-Maybe even the 10,000 foot overview and we’re going to be drilling down into this.
+Maybe even the 10,000-foot overview and we’re going to be drilling down into this.
 I’m going to be drilling down into this a lot more in a lot more detail going forward and it’s going to be predicated upon the questions that you all ask.
-And if you don’t ask questions and you won’t hear any more about it about it.
+And if you don’t ask questions and you won’t hear any more about it.

 What is Audio Routing?
 Audio Routing routes or moves audio from programs to different audio devices.